phiwen96/Delta/README.md

 # Potential errors on mac
 	error: invalid parameter name: 'module' is a keyword
 	fix: rename all occurences of it to something else

+# developer notes
+	- t's easy to make many small mistakes like using a new GPU feature and forgetting to request it at logical device creation time.